Unveiling the Impact of iSDA's Rice Harvest Data Survey in Mwea, Kenya

 Mwea rice farmer Anthony discussing his results with iSDA's Paul Chunga and Patrick Wanyaka

 iSDA’s earlier case studies have shown the benefits of Virtual Agronomist in low-yielding environments.
 The Mwea case study, however, highlights the advantages of Virtual Agronomist in high-intensity farming systems.
-Its use resulted in moderate yield improvements across all levels, better precision in choosing and applying fertilisers, lower fertiliser costs and waste, and increased profitability for farmers across different production levels.
+Its use resulted in moderate yield improvements across all levels, better precision in choosing and applying fertilisers, lower fertiliser waste, and increased profitability for farmers across different production levels.

 Over 90% of Virtual Agronomist users in Mwea were satisfied and plan to keep using it, while many non-users showed interest in adopting the service.
 This shows the potential to expand Virtual Agronomist to other regions, crops and farming systems, helping farmers boost productivity, save costs and adopt sustainable practices.